Bulgarian Canadians: Demography

+Religion

 Language

 Some Bulgarian Canadians speak Bulgarian, especially the more recent immigrants, while others might not speak the language at all, or speak Bulgarian mixed with English to a lesser or greater extent.
 Some Bulgarian Canadians understand Bulgarian even though they might not be able to speak the language.
 There are cases where older generations of Bulgarians or descendants of Bulgarian immigrants from the early part of the 20th century are fluent in the Bulgarian language as well.